 In Korean, there are no F, R, V, or Z sounds, so let’s take them out.

-So let’s take these letters out too.
+So let’s take these letters out, too.

-How many are left in red?
+How many are remaining in red?

 This leaves a total of 12.